GParareal: A time-parallel ODE solver using Gaussian process emulation: GParareal

 \subsection{Generalisation to ODE systems}

 The methodology in \Cref{subsec:new_alg} can be generalised to solve systems of $d$ autonomous ODEs.
-Accordingly, the correction term we wish to emulate is now vector-valued, $\mathcal{F}-\mathcal{G}\colon \Reals^d \to \Reals^d$, hence we require a vector-valued (or multi-output) GP, rather than a scalar GP.
+Accordingly, the correction term we wish to emulate is now vector-valued, i.e.\ $\mathcal{U} \subset \Reals^d$, hence we require a vector-valued (or multi-output) GP, rather than a scalar GP.

-The simplest approach is to model each output of $\mathcal{F}-\mathcal{G}$ independently, whereby we use $d$ scalar GPs (sharing the same vector-valued inputs in state space) to emulate each output.
-This requires initialising $d$ GP emulators, each with their own covariance kernel $\kappa_i$ (usually the same for consistency) and corresponding hyperparameters $\bm{\theta}_i$ --- to be optimised independently using their own respective observation datasets $\bm{y}_i$, $i=1,\dots,d$.
-If datasets are large, the optimising and conditioning of these GPs can be run on the idle processors in parallel to reduce the serial runtime.
+The simplest approach is to model each output of $\F-\G$ independently, whereby we use $d$ scalar GPs (sharing the same vector-valued inputs in state space) to emulate each output.
+This requires initialising $d$ GP emulators, each with their own covariance kernel $\kappa_i$ (usually the same for consistency) and corresponding hyperparameters $\bm{\theta}_i$---to be optimised independently using their own respective observation datasets $\bm{y}^{(i)}$, $i=1,\dots,d$.
+In this case, the $d$ GP emulators can be conditioned/optimised independently of one another and so we make use of the idle processors to carry out these computations in an embarrassingly parallel fashion to reduce the total GP complexity from $\mathcal{O}(d k^3 J^3)$ to $\mathcal{O}(k^3 J^3)$ each iteration---the same as the scalar case.

-The more complex approach is to jointly emulate the outputs of $\mathcal{F}-\mathcal{G}$ by modelling cross-covariances between outputs via the method of co-kriging \citep{cressie1993}.
+The more complex approach is to jointly emulate the outputs of $\F-\G$ by modelling cross-covariances between outputs via the method of co-kriging \citep{cressie1993}.
 A number of co-kriging techniques exist (see \cite{alvarez2011} for a brief overview), one of which is the linear model of coregionalisation that models the joint, block-diagonal, covariance prior using a linear combination of the separate kernels $\kappa_i$.
 Prior testing revealed that using this method did not improve performance enough to justify the added complexity, $\mathcal{O}(d^3 k^3 J^3)$ vs.\ $\mathcal{O}(d k^3 J^3)$ in the independent setting (results not reported).
 Some applications may require correlated output dimensions, hence we note the methodology here for any interested readers.

-As a final note, to solve non-autonomous systems of equations, i.e.\ \eqref{eq:ODE}, there are two possible approaches.
-One way is to include the time variable as an extra input to each of the $d$ scalar GPs --- this requires a more carefully selected covariance kernel.
-The other way, is to re-write the $d$-dimensional non-autonomous system as a system of $d+1$ autonomous equations and solve as described above --- this is the method we use in \Cref{sec:numerics}.
+As a final note, to solve nonautonomous systems of equations, i.e.\ \eqref{eq:ODE}, there are two possible approaches.
+One way is to include the time variable as an extra input to each of the $d$ scalar GPs---this requires a more carefully selected covariance kernel.
+The other way is to re-write the $d$-dimensional nonautonomous system as a system of $d+1$ autonomous equations and solve as described above---this is the method we use in \Cref{sec:numerics}.